GrahamDumpleton/mod_wsgi/docs/configuration-directives/WSGIDaemonProcess.rst

     indicating that it will default to the value of the ``socket-timeout`` option.

+.. _server-metrics:

+**server-metrics=on|off**
+    Controls whether code running in this daemon process group is allowed to read Apache scoreboard data via the ``mod_wsgi.server_metrics()`` Python API.
+Defaults to ``off``.

+    This option is the daemon-mode equivalent of the :doc:`WSGIServerMetrics` directive, and is independent of it: the server-wide directive does not propagate to daemon process groups as a default, so each daemon group that should have scoreboard access must opt in explicitly via this option.
+See :doc:`WSGIServerMetrics` for the full description of what ``mod_wsgi.server_metrics()`` returns and the information-disclosure
+    considerations of opening up access to it.

 To delegate a particular WSGI application to run in a named set of daemon processes, the ``WSGIProcessGroup`` directive should be specified in appropriate context for that application, or the ``process-group`` option